Products for users

 Curator is a versatile analytics and monitoring tool that made many a media company employee sigh with relief.
 It helps you gather, research and systemize tweets, Vines and videos based on

 After gathering and processing the required data, Curator arranges it into a list for the user to view.
 At this stage the user can change search conditions, assign new filters and repeat the process, or pick the necessary tweets from the list, put up them up into a collection and generate an HTML code for a widget that can be placed on a website or in a blog

 Promoted Video is service that advertisers can use to create targeted ad campaigns based on short (10 minutes or less) videos, uploaded directly to Twitter.

 This is how it works: the advertiser uploads a video and then picks a target audience using a diverse selection of targeting filters.
 The video then appears in the newsfeeds of the relevant users.
 There are plenty of filters to choose from, starting from gender, language and device and up to whether the user has visited the advertiser’s website.
 The service is cost per view, meaning that the advertiser has to pay only if the video has actually been watched.

 The MoPub company specializes in advertising through mobile apps and was acquired by Twitter in 2013.
 Their service is equally helpful for both advertisers and developers, as a developer can easily monetize the app by simply sticking a banner in it.
-As for advertisers, they can employ MoPub to obtain in-depth ad statistics whenever they want.
+As for advertisers, they can employ MoPub to obtain

 The aforementioned Promoted Video service is based on MoPub.